Frequently Asked Questions About Summer Camp

 The current price to attend camp is $115 per child per day.
 This is the Early Bird

-Discount price which expires March 31, after which date prices will increase to $119 per day.
+Discount price which expires Thursday, June 1, after which date the price will increase to

-The daily price includes all standard day camp activities, supervision, program equipment, and
+$119 per day.
+The daily price includes all standard day camp activities, supervision, program

-transportation.
-Please visit our prices and discounts page for additional details about Aloha
+equipment, and transportation.
+Please visit our prices and discounts page for additional

 23. What's the "Name Your Own Price for Summer Camp" Option?